New Hope Family Services v. Poole

 Description: The New York State Office of Children and Family Services has threatened to force faith-based adoption provider New Hope Family Services to immediately phase out its adoption program for the nonprofit’s policy prioritizing the placement of children it serves in homes with a married mother and father.

-NY federal court: State can’t shut down adoption provider because of religious beliefs
+Victory for children: Court says NY can’t shut down adoption provider for its Christian beliefs

 Previous News Releases